GITpartha98/ChessGame/README.md

     ==========================================================================================

-CLICK ON CODE DEVELOPMENT FOLDER TO SEE STEP BY STEP DEVELOPMENT OF THE PROGRAM CODE
+*** CLICK ON CODE DEVELOPMENT FOLDER TO SEE STEP BY STEP DEVELOPMENT OF THE PROGRAM CODE
 ========================================================================================

-CHECK TESTCASE1 FOLDER TO RUN THE CODE IN TEST MODE
+*** CHECK TESTCASE FOLDER TO CHECK ALL THE TESTCASES
 ==================================================================================
+   To Run the Test cases Edit the cpp program to remove the comments on FileOpen() and readfile() in the main program and read the testcase files in Chessgame.cpp If game ends successfully or in Checkmate TestCases are successful